-March 8, 2017 — Plymouth Meeting, PA – The Malvern Institute was invited to be the sole presenter on addiction and the US opioid crisis at the 26th National Catholic Bioethics Center workshop, titled Healing Persons in a Wounded Culture, in Dallas, Texas in February of this year.
+March 8, 2017 — Plymouth Meeting, PA – The Malvern Treatment Centers was invited to be the sole presenter on addiction and the US opioid crisis at the 26th National Catholic Bioethics Center workshop, titled Healing Persons in a Wounded Culture, in Dallas, Texas in February of this year.

 Since 1980, the National Catholic Bioethics Center (NCBC), in collaboration with the Knights of Columbus organizes an annual or biennial workshop for bishops to provide ongoing development of the bishops in bioethical issues which affect their Episcopal ministry.
 The workshops are attended by bishops from the United States, Canada, Mexico, Central America, the Caribbean, and the Philippines.
 The NCBC is based in Philadelphia, PA.

-The Malvern Institute Recovery Center was the sole presenter on addiction at the international workshop.
-Nicholas Tenaglia, M.D, chairman of the board of directors, Tammy Carter-Tenaglia, PhD, secretary board of directors and Scott Weisenberger, chief executive officer, represented the Malvern Institute and showed a powerful 30 minute-film on the struggle of addiction entitled, “Lost and Found” to the 200 bishops on February 8, 2017, in an effort to raise awareness of addiction and the opioid crisis.
+The Malvern Treatment Centers Recovery Center was the sole presenter on addiction at the international workshop.
+Nicholas Tenaglia, M.D, chairman of the board of directors, Tammy Carter-Tenaglia, PhD, secretary board of directors and Scott Weisenberger, chief executive officer, represented the Malvern Treatment Centers and showed a powerful 30 minute-film on the struggle of addiction entitled, “Lost and Found” to the 200 bishops on February 8, 2017, in an effort to raise awareness of addiction and the opioid crisis.

 In the U.S. the opioid epidemic continues with drug overdose deaths nearly tripling between 1999 and 2014, and 61 percent of those 2014 deaths involved an opioid according to the Centers for Disease Control and Prevention.
 More than 3,500 people died from drug overdoses in Pennsylvania in 2015, a 30 percent increase from the previous year, according to a report from the Pennsylvania State Coroners Association, and opioids like heroin, and or prescription painkillers were present in nearly 60 percent of the overdoses.